-Commonwealth Games: Scotland win lawn bowls women's pairs bronze
+Commonwealth Games: Scotland's Alex Marshall wins record fifth gold, England's Paxton claims singles bronze

 - From the section Commonwealth Games

+Marshall won the lawn bowls men's fours with Ronald Duncan, Derek Oliver and Paul Foster, to eclipse sprinter Alan Wells and Para-cyclist Neil Fachie.

+England's Robert Paxton claimed men's singles bronze, defeating reigning champion Darren Burnett of Scotland.

-Scotland's Claire Johnston and Lesley Doig won bronze in the Commonwealth Games lawn bowls women's pairs with a comfortable 18-10 victory over Canada.
+Scotland's Claire Johnston and Lesley Doig won bronze in the women's pairs with an 18-10 victory over Canada.

+The medals take Scotland's tally in the bowls to five, second to Australia's seven.

+Marshall's quartet trailed in their final after Australia scored four shots in end two and three more in the next to lead 8-2.

+Paxton, making his Games singles debut at 39, recovered from 14-10 down after 15 ends against 2014 gold medallist Burnett to win the bronze medal match 21-14.

+Australia's Aaron Wilson defeated Canada's Ryan Bester 21-14 in the gold medal match to become Australia's third ever men's singles champion.

-The Scots were already 6-1 up after four ends before picking up a superb four in the next to open a 10-1 lead.
+In the women's pairs third-place match, the Scots were already 6-1 up after four ends before picking up a superb four in the next to open a 10-1 lead.

 Canadian pair Kelly McKerihen and Leanne Chinery scored five unanswered points but Scotland scored a double in end 10 and were 14-7 up after 13 ends.